- Military Life Cycle

 Prefer to live chat?
 Start now.

 How to use the High-3 military retirement calculator

 If you joined between Sept.
 8, 1980, and July 31, 1986, you can use the High-3 Calculator to figure out your estimated base pay.
 This retirement plan offers a pension after 20 years of service that equals 2.5% of your average basic pay for your three highest-paid years or 36 months, for each year you serve.
 That’s why the plan is sometimes called the “High-36.”

 For example, retiring with 20 years of service means that your retirement pension will be 50% of that highest 36-month pay average.
 Waiting to leave after 40 years will make your pension 100% of your monthly pay average.

-You may also receive additional payments from your Thrift Savings Plan, or TSP, if you have chosen to contribute.
+You may also receive additional payments from your Thrift Savings Plan, if you have chosen to contribute.

 Select whether you are currently “Active Duty” or part of the “Reserve Component,” then choose whether you expect to retire from active or reserve duty.
 To illustrate here, we’ll assume retirement straight from active duty.

 Then, press “Get Started.”High-3 calculator step two: “Personal Information”

 - Your pay entry base date– basically, the month and year you first got paid by the military.
 This can be found on your LES.